Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

 Why Eco Romantasy?

-The idea for The Laughter of the Sun series came out of the blue.
-I was reading about the Great Pacific Garbage Patch, and my jaw dropped open.
-Then I read that every ocean has its own collection of human debris, trapping sea life and causing damage.
+I’ve loved fantasy and magic since I was little, and the idea for The Laughter of the Sun series came out of the blue.
+I was reading about the Great Pacific Garbage Patch, and my jaw dropped open when I discovered that every ocean has its own collection of human debris, trapping sea life and causing damage.

 I thought, what if the sea life could speak?
 What would they say?

+I needed an ocean champion and wanted my lead character to be a woman, fighting personal battles within the backdrop of ocean pollution.
+I knew she had to travel to the surface to make changes.
 So, a mermaid.
 And not just an innocent wee thing like Ariel.
 No, I wanted a fierce mermaid on a mission, an intelligent warrior, ready to fight for justice and the vulnerable.

-The romance side of the stories allowed me to explore character development.
+The romance allows me to explore character development.
 The Mers’ magic depends on intimacy, a twist on the fables of sirens as seductive killers.
 The love is sensual, not explicit.
-There are plenty of books with five-alarm chilis for spice.
-I wanted to dive into the emotional entanglement of relationships and pick apart the knots.
-Even mermaids have issues.
+There are plenty of books with five-alarm chilis for spice, but I wanted to dive into the emotional entanglement of relationships and pick apart the knots.